 - Will attract 9,700 more people to live in the north east

 - $41 million in economic value each year from improved safety and amenity

 - 100 fewer crashes each year on local roads in the north east

 - $52 million in reduced pollution benefits for local areas each year

 - Healthier communities from more walking and cycling opportunities

-Local suppliers and contractors that would not be part of a consortia directly tendering for the North East Link can register their details below and these details can then be passed on to potential tendering organisations after the procurement process for North East Link has commenced.
+Local suppliers and contractors that are not part of a consortia directly tendering for the North East Link can register their details below and these details can then be passed on to tendering organisations during the procurement process for North East Link.

 ICN Gateway Company Registration

 - Click here to register your company profile on ICN Gateway.